jxn628/airbnb-classification-model/README.md

 ### Analysis:
 -  There is a linear relationship between the two.
 Whatever the Accuracy Score is, the Overall Rating will likely be very similar as there is a nearly direct linear relationship.
 - <b>Therefore, focusing on Accuracy is the best way to get 5 Star Reviews.</b>
-- This matches what I found in my research. <b>The most important aspect of renting an AirBnb is that the listing is accurate, to ensure that Guest expectations are met.</b>
+- This matches what I found in my research. <b>The most important aspect of renting an AirBnb unit is that the listing is accurate, to ensure that Guest expectations are met.</b>
 - Nearly all units that have an accuracy score of 4.9-5.0 also scored high in the other 5 review metrics.
 - Nearly all units that did not have an accuracy score of 5 did not score highly on others as well.
 - <b>Significantly more likely to be Elite Units and/or SuperHosts</b>